-Observation: These procedures were applied in the previous year and no exceptions were noted. these procedures will be applied in the next fiscal year.
+Observation: These procedures were applied in previous years and no exceptions were noted.
+These procedures will be rotated to the next fiscal year.

 19. Obtain management's representation that employer and employee portions of payroll taxes, retirement contributions, health insurance premiums, and workers' compensation premiums have been paid, and associated forms have been filed, by required deadlines.